-Dr Lauran Doak is a Lecturer in the Institute of Education, teaching mainly on undergraduate modules in the fields of Special & Inclusive Education and Research Methods in Education.
-She also supervises doctoral students in Special & Inclusive Education.
+Dr Lauran Doak is a Lecturer in the Institute of Education, teaching undergraduate modules in the fields of Special & Inclusive Education and Research Methods in Education.
+She also supervises PhD and EdD students in Education.

 Before joining NTU in 2018, Dr Doak was an Associate Lecturer at Sheffield Hallam University where she taught across a range of modules in disability, autism, education and childhood studies.
 She was formerly a classroom teacher for nine years and a Governor in a special school.

 Lauran's doctoral research was a video-ethnography of how minimally verbal children with autism communicate in everyday classroom situations with staff and peers.
 This involved detailed multimodal analysis of video stills to illustrate how formally taught communication strategies such as Makaton and symbol cards are used alongside idiosyncratic embodied action such as eye gaze behaviour, posture, proxemics, vocalisation and facial expression.
 Her research interests include autism, learning disability, communication, agency, self-advocacy, and Augmentative & Alternative Communication (AAC).
 She is also interested in qualitative research methods including multimodal analysis, conversation analysis, and ethnography.